 First and foremost is its unpredictability.
 While the lifespan of a product may be limited, it is very hard for manufacturers to predict how long it is likely to be.
 Especially during the new product development phase.

 Second would be, change.
 The driven unpredictability of a product’s life span comes from the fact that almost all the factors that influence the lifecycle of a product are ever-changing.
 For instance, the change in the price of production or a significant fall in consumer demand due to the launch of alternative products could alter the duration of the different life cycle stages.

-Fourthly, the swift changes in the demand of a product with a certain period of time makes the distinction of the product lifecycle strategies phase extremely difficult.
-The duration of which is almost impossible to predict and the level of sales of the product in the realm of the future.
+Fourthly, the swift changes in the demand for a product with a certain period of time make the distinction of the product lifecycle strategies phase extremely difficult.

 Fifthly, it is not the sole factor ‘time’ that the entire product adoption lifecycle is dependent on.
-Several other factors such as the management policy, company strategic decisions and the emerging market trends also count a lot.
-Nonetheless, these parameters are not easy to be pinpointed and are therefore ruled out from the thesis of this cycle.
+Several other factors such as the management policy, company strategic decisions, and the emerging market trends also count a lot.

 In each of the stages discussed, what is missing is a detailed and precise goal as to how exactly the desired results can be obtained.
 In the first stage or the development stage, it is much needed to make a newly launched product known to the audience and establish a test period for the same.